oracle/cloudtestdrive/AppDev/helidon-k8s/Docker/DockerLabs.md

 There are a few details (registry id, authentication tokens and the like) you will need to get before you push your images.

-- Please follow the instructions [in this document for getting your docker details](../ManualSetup/GetDockerDetailsForYourTenancy.md)
+- Please follow the instructions in this document for [getting your docker details](../ManualSetup/GetDockerDetailsForYourTenancy.md)

-As there are probably many attendees doing the lab we need to separate the different images out, so we're also going to use your initials / name / something unique
+As there are may be many attendees doing the lab going through the same tenancy we need to separate the different images out, so we're also going to use your initials / name / something unique

 Your full repo will be a combination of the repository host name (e.g. fra.ocir.io for an Oracle Cloud Infrastructure Registry) the tenancy storage name (for example oractdemeabdmnative) and the  details you've chosen